 kuke start / stop / kill¶

-Runtime lifecycle for cells and containers.
+Runtime lifecycle for cells.
 These commands don't touch metadata — they operate on the containerd task under the resource.

 | Command | Signal | What it does |